maksymbrl/Cosmology_II/README.md

 2. HEALPix;
 3. BLAS/LAPACK;

 You will also need to have a Fortran compiler.
-The primary compiler used was from Intel, but GNu Gfortran should also work, given the correct compielr flags.
+The primary compiler used was from Intel, but GNU GFortran should also work, given the correct compiler flags.

 Once you installed all prerequisites, modify `Makefile` to incorporate the changes.